LebohangNkhahle/LebohangNkhahle/README.md

 - 👋 Hi, I’m @LebohangNkhahle
 - 👀 I’m interested in data modelling and visualization
 - 🌱 I’m currently learning data science through a bootcamp
-- 💞️ I’m looking to collaborate on analysing credit data to find alternate methods of scoring.
+- 💞️ I’m looking to collaborate on analysing data to find alternate methods of scoring.
 - 📫 How to reach me lnkhahle@hotmail.com

 <!---